 - Thank you tweet option – I haven’t set this up yet.
 I hate auto-responders.
 I’ll probably have to start using them as my presence grows, but for now, I just try and respond personally.

 I really like using Social Jukebox.
-It is the best program I’ve found for sharing simple evergreen content.
+It is the best program I’ve found for organizing my evergreen blog campaigns.